TunaLobster/ardupilot_wiki/dev/source/docs/gsoc-ideas-list.rst

 - Level of Difficulty: Hard
 - Expected Outcome: Autotune mode added that automatically calculates the frame limits, speed control gains and steering control gains for `Ackermann <https://ardupilot.org/rover/docs/rover-motor-and-servo-connections.html#separate-steering-and-throttle>`__ and `skid steering vehicles <https://ardupilot.org/rover/docs/rover-motor-and-servo-connections.html#skid-steering>`__.

-This project involves `adding a new AutoTune mode to the Rover firmware <https://ardupilot.org/dev/docs/rover-adding-a-new-drive-mode.html>`__ to calculate the frame limits, speed control and steering control gains.
-This is essentially an automated version of the manual tuning process documented in `this section of the Rover wiki <https://ardupilot.org/rover/docs/rover-first-drive.html>`__.
+This project involves :ref:`adding a new AutoTune mode to the Rover firmware <dev:rover-adding-a-new-drive-mode>` to calculate the frame limits, speed control, and steering control gains.
+This is essentially an automated version of the manual tuning process documented in :ref:`this section of the Rover wiki <rover:rover-first-drive>`.

-Similar to `Copter's autotune mode <https://ardupilot.org/copter/docs/autotune.html>`__ this new mode should include a state machine that provides various throttle and steering outputs and then monitors the response by checking the AHRS/EKF outputs.
+Similar to :ref:`Copter's autotune mode <copter:autotune>` this new mode should include a state machine that provides various throttle and steering outputs and then monitors the response by checking the AHRS/EKF outputs.

 The list of parameters that should be tuned includes: